Migration Guide: CloudBees CI

 Resolution

 There are two ways to do this.
-Prior to attempting any Jenkins migration, please ensure your destination (new) Jenkins instance meets with Prepare Jenkins for Support — CloudBees Support.
+Prior to attempting any CloudBees CI migration, please ensure your destination (new) instance meets with Prepare CloudBees CI for Support.

 Case A - Migrate Jobs Only

-This is the typical use case when a Jenkins instance exceeds the recommendations from CloudBees controller Sizing Guidelines.
+This is the typical use case when an instance exceeds the recommendations from Cluster sizing and scaling.
 See also Right-sizing Jenkins controllers.

-Please refer to CloudBees Docs: Splitting a controller for this procedure.
+Please refer to Splitting a controller for this procedure.

 Case B - Migrate Entire Jenkins Configuration, Including Jobs

-This will preserve most (but not all) of your Jenkins configuration and other settings.
+This will preserve most (but not all) of your configuration.
 Some items (such as Agent connections or Credentials) will need to be re-created on the destination instance.
-Note, that in using this method, it will be necessary to contact CloudBees Support (Licensing) to obtain an updated license key.
-The instance ID (and associated license string) from your source/original Jenkins instance will not work on the newly cloned TEST instance.

 If possible, enable Quiet Mode in the Origin controller -> then shutdown Origin controller -> then take a backup of $JENKINS_HOME.
 After the backup is complete and copied over to the Destination instance you can start the Origin instance and disable QuietMode.
 This will help starting the Destination clone instance in Quiet mode by default initially.
 Start the Destination instance in Quiet Mode.

-1. Create a fresh intance in the Target Host, running the same version and same product of the CloudBees CI.
+1. Create a new controller on the target host, running the same version and same product.
 Ensure the connectivity is working as expected.

 Exclude the following files from the backup (see Explaining $JENKINS_HOME).